felipemagr/JARVIS/README.md

 ### 1. Metadata filtering & dinamic index body

 - **Approach:**
   The metadata filtering should be fairly easy.
 It is just a matter of introducing a filter with the desired metadata as an optional parameter in VectorStore.query_index().
-If the filter is not empty -> we keep the data from index_data that matches (aka let's copy the variable index_data, do the filtering, and use it for the search).
+If the filter is not empty -> we keep the data from index_data that matches (aka let's copy the variable index_data, do the filtering, and use it for the search). ✅ (see v1.1.0).

   The flexible index body is way trickier.
 First-thought, it can look easy, as you just need to change create_index to a more general approach.
 But this would trigger problems in how to query the indexes (and probably more stuff that does not come into my mind yet).
 I need to further think about this.